-The deficit as at January 29, 2017 is not a reflection of poor or deteriorating operating performance.
+The deficit as at January 28, 2018 is not a reflection of poor or deteriorating operating performance.
 It results from the fact that a significant portion of the cash consideration paid for the repurchase of shares under the Corporation's normal course issuer bid is accounted for as a reduction of retained earnings and that the market price at which shares are repurchased significantly exceeds the book value of those shares.
-Regardless of this accounting treatment, management continues to believe that buying back shares remains an effective strategy to drive shareholder value and constitutes an appropriate use of the Corporation's strong cash flows from operations.
+As a result, the Corporation's shareholders' equity (deficit) for accounting purposes was in a deficit position as at January 28, 2018, at \$252.4 million.
+Management believes that buying back shares remains an effective strategy to drive shareholder value and constitutes an appropriate use of the Corporation's funds.

 - (1) Comparable store sales growth is a measure of the percentage increase or decrease, as applicable, of the sales of stores, including relocated and expanded stores, open for at least 13 complete fiscal months relative to the same period in the prior fiscal year. - (2) Gross margin represents gross profit divided by sales.
 SG&A as a % of sales represents SG&A divided by sales.
 Operating margin represents operating income divided by sales. - (3) EBITDA, a non-GAAP measure, represents operating income plus depreciation and amortization.
-EBITDA margin represents EBITDA divided by sales. - (4) At the end of the period. - (5) Total debt, a non-GAAP measure, represents the sum of long-term debt (including accrued interest as current portion) and other bank indebtedness (if any). - (6) Net debt, a non-GAAP measure, represents total debt minus cash and cash equivalents. - (7) Adjusted retained earnings represents deficit plus the excess of (i) the price paid for all common shares repurchased under the Corporation's normal course issuer bids from inception in June 2012 through January 29, 2017 over (ii) the book value of those common shares.
+EBITDA margin represents EBITDA divided by sales. - (4) At the end of the period. - (5) Total debt, a non-GAAP measure, represents the sum of long-term debt (including accrued interest as current portion) and other bank indebtedness (if any). - (6) Net debt, a non-GAAP measure, represents total debt minus cash. - (7) Adjusted retained earnings represents deficit plus the excess of (i) the price paid for all common shares repurchased under the Corporation's normal course issuer bids from inception in June 2012 through January 28, 2018 over (ii) the book value of those common shares.